Inherent Risks in Climbing

 - Individuals desiring to top rope belay, lead belay, or lead climb at Earth Treks must take and pass the corresponding Belay Safety Check.
 Those individuals who do not pass or choose to not take the Belay Safety Check may not belay or tie knots, and must wait a minimum of 24 hours before taking or re-taking the Belay Safety Check.
-Individuals who have passed the Lead Climb Check may borrow a lead rope at the front desk.
-Only Earth Treks ropes may be used for leading.
+Individuals who have passed the Lead Climb Check may borrow a lead rope at the front desk, or use a personal rope provided it’s a single UIAA approved rope at least 40 meters in length.
 Earth Treks staff reserve the right to revoke belay privileges at any time.

 - Climbing ropes must be tied directly to the climber’s harness.
 Clipping the rope to the harness is prohibited.

 - Weight differences between the climber and the belayer can greatly impact the safety of both individuals and all belayers must take responsibility for anchoring in from their harness to the appropriate floor anchor as needed.

 - All persons using Earth Treks are expected to respect other individuals at Earth Treks and conduct themselves in good order.
 Persons deemed by Earth Treks staff to be behaving in an unsafe or disorderly fashion will be asked to leave the facility.

 - Youth: Youth climbers under the age of 13 must be supervised by an adult (18 years or older) or by an Earth Treks staff member.
 Youth under the age of 14 are not permitted in fitness areas without adult supervision.